 Star Talk Radio – Neil DeGrasse Tyson’s official podcast feed.
 Some episodes are a show hosted by him in which he either interviews a guest or answers listener questions.
 Others are Chuck Nice and another guy talking about the science of sports.

 99% Invisible – Similar in scope to the NPR podcast Invisibilia, this one was there first.
 It explores the things that are in the background of life.
 Examples include architectural details we often miss or stories that tell how regions came to be.
 Production is similar in sonic greatness to RadioLab.
 (Approx 15 min)

 GoodMuslimBadMuslim – a window into what it’s like to be a Muslim in modern America.

-Politically Reactive – note: I’m still subscribed to this podcast, but it’s been 12 months since the last episode.
+Politically Reactive – note: I’m still subscribed to this podcast, but it’s on hiatus.
 W. Kamau Bell and Hari Kondabolu discuss politics with some jokes and some interviews with people mostly on the left, but sometimes on the right.
 They are respectful and always provide context to what’s being said.

 More Perfect – Explores Supreme Court rulings and how they affect America.

 Song Exploder – they pick a song and a member from that band explains how they put it together.
 They usually look at each layer of the track – vocals, drums, guitar, etc and talk about why each decision was made.
 Can range from interesting to revealing.

 Business Wars – focuses on business rivalries like Netflix v Blockbuster, Nike v Adidas, or Marvel v DC.
 Usually 4-6 episodes per topic and a reasonably deep dive into the subjects.